Bikatr7/my-gpg-keys/README.md

 - kbilyeu@uccs.edu (School)

 ### Deprecated Email Addresses
 These emails are no longer in use due to being gmail emails, but are still associated with my GPG keys.
+Do not contact me using these emails as you will not receive a response.
 - tetralon07@gmail.com (Old)
 - kadenbilyeu0@gmail.com (Old)